 - %post_date for the unformatted post date: 2012-11-10 18:14:23

 - %post_date() for a formatted post date with the following default formatting: November 10th, 2012

 - %post_date(<your formatting here>) for custom date formatting.
 Example: %post_date(l jS \of F Y, h:i:s A).
 See https://codex.wordpress.org/Formatting_Date_and_Time for formatting options.

 - %post_date_gmt(<your formatting here>)

 - Aktifkan plugin melalui menu ‘Plugins’ di WordPress

 How do I use it?

 - Create a post with title “Post 1” and add a _new_ category “Category A”

 - Save the post

-- Open the menu item and check “Create submenu containing links to posts with this tag.”
+- Open the menu item and check “Replace by posts with this category.”